How to Clean Skateboard Bearings: A Step-by-Step Guide

 First, remove the wheels from your skateboard to access the bearings.
 The bearing is located in a groove on either side of the truck.
 Gently shake out any dirt and debris from the rut, and remove any hair resting on top of the bearing.

-With the wheels removed, you can now remove the bearings and bearing shields.
-The shield will be on one side of either truck (if your skateboard has two trucks) or in a groove between each set of four skateboarding wheels.
+With the skateboard wheels removed, you can now remove the bearings and ball bearing shields.
+The metal shields will be on one side of either truck (if your skateboard has two trucks) or in a groove between each set of four skateboarding wheels.

 The drive comes out with gentle pressure applied to it from a flat surface, while the shield is lifted off using a flathead screwdriver.